ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1113
 {: #error-1113}

-The host experienced a precheck setup failure and is unable to determine the status of the host VM using `virsh`.
+The host experienced a precheck setup failure and is unable to determine the status of the host VM by using `virsh`.
 Try again or contact [IBM Support](/docs/vsrx?topic=vsrx-getting-help).

 ## Error 1114
 {: #error-1114}